mschmuckler/SubwayLocator/README.md

-# SubwayLocator
+This web app finds all subway stations in a 20 mile radius and shows them in ascending order with a link for directions.

-A web app to find the nearest subways in NYC
+See it live here: https://subwaylocator.herokuapp.com/